sushant-hiray/algo-treble/README.md

 algo-treble
 ===========

-Solutions to problems solved on codechef, spoj and hackerrank.
+My solutions to problems solved on Codechef, SPOJ and Hackerrank